-Third-party assurance for the fiscal year 2023 data is scheduled to be obtained by March 2025
+\ Third-party assurance for the data from the fiscal year 2023 was obtained in March 2025.

-Attendance rate of Members of the Board at meetings
+Attendance rate of Members of the Board at meetings\

 The Members of the Board hold regular meetings once a month in principle, where it makes decisions on matters stipulated by laws and the Company's articles of incorporation, as well as other important management issues.
 Additionally, the board supervises the execution of operations.